MizaGBF/GBFLT/readme.md

 * The chest buttons (if present) modify the total chest obtained.
 It's also modified if another item is modified.
 * The values are saved every minute or on exit, if they have been modified.

-### Update
+## Update
-Simply use the built-in Updater under the `Settings` tab.
+> [!CAUTION]
-If it doesn't work or if you want to manually update:
+> The following can corrupt your `save.json` and `assets/raids.json` (if you modified it).
-* Backup your `save.json` and any other files you might have modified (such as `assets/raids.json`).
+> Make sure to make a copy of those files.

-* Download and overwrite your current GBFLT copy with the new one.
+To update, simply use the built-in Updater under the `Settings` tab.
-* Put your backed up `save.json` (and other files) back in place (overwrite, if asked).
+If it doesn't work or if you want to manually update, repeat the Installation process, move/copy inside your backed-up `save.json` (and  `assets/raids.json` if modified), and overwrite if asked.

-### Keyboard Shortcuts
+## Keyboard Shortcuts
 * `T`: Toggle the `Always on top` settings.
 * `S`: Toggle the Statistics window.
 * `L`: Toggle the Light and Dark themes.